wp-plugins/tsp-featured-posts/README.txt

 == Frequently asked questions ==

+= I've installed the plugin but when I save I get the message "Cannot load tsp-featured-posts.php."? =
+1. We sincerely apologize this was a bug introduced in versions 1.2.4 - 1.2.6 and fixed in 1.2.7+
+2. A quick fix would be to set "Post Type" to an empty string on the settings page to get past the error
+3. The best solution would be to download version 1.2.7 and follow the instructions in the next steps.
+4. Navigate to the plugins page and click "Update Now" under "TSP Featured Posts" to get version 1.2.7 (or newer versions)
+5. Once activated go back to the TSP Plugins->Featured Posts settings page and set all "Post Type" fields to empty (There will be 2 fields)
+6. Save Changes & Refresh Page
+7. Again, Save Changes & Refresh Page
+8. You should only see one "Post Type" field now, set it to "post" or any post type you'd like, Save Changes
+9. Please update your shortcodes to use `fpost_type` instead of `post_type` (Note: `post_type` is a reserved WP keyword and was the cause of the issue)
+10. Bug fixed.
+Apologies for the inconvenience.

 = I've installed the plugin but my posts are not displaying? =

 1. Make sure the folder `/wp-content/uploads/` has recursive, 777 permissions